Skip to main content

 Install Crewship

 Crewship ships as a single, statically-linked Go binary with the Next.js frontend embedded via go:embed.
 There is no Node runtime at production deploy time, and the only hard dependency is a container runtime if you intend to run agents (Docker, Podman, Colima, OrbStack, Apple Containers, or Rancher Desktop).
-Pick the install path that matches how you run software locally — the three below are first-class and tested on every release.
+Pick the install path that matches how you run software locally — the options below are first-class and tested on every release.

 Homebrew